fare/asdf/doc/best_practices.md

 (after all the necessary dependencies of such an action).
-A short-hand `asdf:oos` is available for `asdf:operate` (the name `oos` is an old acronym for `operate-on-system`, a function that existed in the old MK-DEFSYSTEM, but that doesn't exist in ASDF, that just has `operate`).
+A short-hand `asdf:oos` is available for `asdf:operate` (the name `oos` is an old acronym for `operate-on-system`, and both functions existed as synonyms in the old MK-DEFSYSTEM;
+the latter function doesn't exist in ASDF, which instead has just `operate`).

 The operation is typically specified as a symbol that names the operation class.
 Since ASDF 3, you can also use a keyword to specify an action in the ASDF package.